WATCH: Local Father Returns From Deployment, Surprises 5-Year-Old Son For Very Special Occasion

 As Jaden waited anxiously for his name to be called, what he didn’t know was that both of his parents were watching from above.
 When his turn came, Jose walked in.

-Jaden, was clearly overwhelmed.
+Jaden was clearly overwhelmed.

 @LEAPacademy today we are celebrating our students and families with the induction ceremony to the Alfredo Santiago Scholarship, plus a special surprise to a student whose father just returned from deployment. @GloriaBSantiago @Rutgers_Camden @CBSPhilly @BurrellTV pic.twitter.com/OvLdkZYEQx